tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ## Code

 ### Downloading the dataset
-We download the 10millioin movie review dataset.
+We download the 10 million movie review dataset.

 ```{bash, eval=FALSE}